haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 And if we look at the data set we are working with, you can see that some of the demolished buildings are still present and new buildings lacking.

 - Picture

+In this case we can use the following project plan as a source for the

 ## Georeferencing
 - More points + more spacing == better?